foam-framework/foam/tutorial/0-intro.md

 </html>
 {% endhighlight %}

+Launch your web server and direct your browser to this file.
+Using Python, that looks like:

+    python -m SimpleHTTPServer    # Python 2
+    python -m http.server         # Python 3

+which will serve the current directory on port 8000: [http://localhost:8000/](http://localhost:8000/).

-Loading that page ([http://localhost:8000/](http://localhost:8000/)) should show the "FOAM Powered" logo, and no JS console errors.
+Loading the page should show the "FOAM Powered" logo, and no JS console errors.

 If that's what you're seeing, then congratulations!
 You've got FOAM running and you're ready to move on to the tutorial proper, with [Part 1: Core Concepts]({{ site.baseurl }}/tutorial/1-concepts).